-Introduction 1

-From Rabbi Roz 3

-From Cantor Jen 4

-What Is The Meaning Of Bar Mitzvah And Bat Mitzvah 5

-And What About Confirmation?
-5

-Timeline For Becoming Bar/Bat Mitzvah 6

-Mitzvah Goreret Mitzvah: 7

-One Mitzvah Leads To Another It's A Good Habit!
-7

-Ohef Sholom Temple B'nai Mitzvah Countdown 8

-What Does A Bar/Bat Mitzvah Do?
-11

-An Outline Of The Day Of Your Ceremony 12

-Policies 13

-Guide For Facility Use 14

-Keeping Bar And Bat Mitzvah In Perspective 16

-Parents' Role In B'nai Mitzvah 17

-Terms And Expressions 18

-Blessings 20

-Contributions 22

-Guest List Suggestions 23

-Suggested Ways To Fulfill Mitzvot 24

-At Grade-Appropriate Levels 24
+Introduction 2 From Rabbi Roz 3 From Cantor Jen 4 What is the meaning of Bar Mitzvah and Bat Mitzvah... and what about 5 Confirmation?
+Timeline for becoming Bar/Bat Mitzvah 6 Mitzvah Goreret Mitzvah: One Mitzvah Leads to Another...
+It's a Good Habit!
+Ohef Sholom Temple B'Nai Mitzvah Countdown 8 What does a Bar/Bat Mitzvah do?
+11 An Outline of the Day of Your Ceremony 12 Policies 13 Guide for Facility Use 14 Appendix Keeping Bar and Bat Mitzvah in Perspective 15 Parents' Role in B'Nai Mitzvah 16 Terms and Expressions 17 Blessings 20 Contributions 22 Guest List Suggestions 23

-Tips And Suggestions 25
+Tips and Suggestions